Vitex agnus-castus is a popular herbal supplement used to treat a variety of health problems.

 Summary Vitex agnus-castus has mild and reversible side effects and is considered safe for most people.
 However, pregnant or nursing women, as well as individuals using certain types of medications, may want to abstain.

-Vitex agnus-castus (chasteberry) may boost fertility and reduce symptoms of PMS and menopause.
-It may also repel certain insects and battle some types of cancer.
+Vitex agnus-castus, or chasteberry, may boost fertility and reduce symptoms of PMS and menopause.
+It may also repel certain insects.

 Most other uses are currently unsupported by science.

-It may cause stomach discomfort and other mild side effects but is considered safe for most people.
+It may cause stomach discomfort and other mild side effects, but it’s considered safe for most people.

-If you’d like to give Vitex agnus-castus a try, it’s best to discuss its use with your doctor — especially if you’re pregnant, nursing or taking certain prescription medications.
+If you’d like to give Vitex agnus-castus a try, it’s best to discuss its use with your doctor first — especially if you’re: